contentful/widget-sdk/README.md

 ### Running the tests

-We have tests in a few different frameworks: Jest, Cypress, and Karma.
-Jest is for our unit and React component tests, and Cypress is for our integration and contract tests.
-Karma has a mix of both, but is deprecated and you should prioritize migrating Karma tests to Jest (or possibly Cypress) as much as is feasible.
+We have tests in a few different frameworks: Jest and Cypress.
+Jest is for our unit and React component tests, and Cypress is for our integration and contract tests..

 #### Jest